Back to Blog

 • Hyperthyroidism: In cases where medication or radioactive iodine therapy are ineffective in controlling an overactive thyroid, surgery may be recommended.

-Dr. Vidhyadharan Sivakumar, with his extensive experience in head and neck surgery, including a Gold Medal in MCh (Head & Neck Surgery) from Amrita Institute, emphasizes the importance of a thorough evaluation to determine the most appropriate treatment plan for each patient.
+Dr. Vidhyadharan Sivakumar, with his 20+ years of clinical experience in head and neck surgery, including an MCh in Head & Neck Surgery from Amrita Institute and MS (ENT) Gold Medal, First Mark from Annamalai University (2009), emphasizes the importance of a thorough evaluation to determine the most appropriate treatment plan for each patient.

 Immediate Post-Operative Period (First 24-48 Hours)